emoore29/emoore29.github.io/about.md

   <summary>Graduate Diploma in IT (2024—2025)</summary>
   <br>
   <p>
     <a href="https://www.une.edu.au/study/courses/graduate-diploma-in-information-technology" target="_blank">Coursework</a> focused on software, web, and app development.
-This included HTML, CSS, JavaScript, creating robust and flexible programs with Java and Object Oriented Programming principles, and a class-wide project incorporating Git and group collaboration.
+This included HTML, CSS, JavaScript, creating robust and flexible programs with Java and object-oriented programming principles, and a class-wide project incorporating Git and group collaboration.
   </p>
   <br>
-  <p>I supplemented the above with studies in Computer Networking, Parallel and Distributed Computing, Artificial Intelligence, and UI/UX.</p>
+  <p>I supplemented the above with studies in computer networking, parallel and distributed computing, artificial intelligence, and UI/UX.</p>
   <br>
   <h1 class="about-list">Programming Languages:</h1>
   <ul>